 - Instructions for authors of book reviews

-ISJ publishes less than 40% of the manuscripts that it receives.
+ISJ publishes fewer than 35% of the manuscripts that it receives.

-The Editor decides if any manuscript received is to be sent out for review, after a decision is made regarding whether the manuscript meets the Journal's remit, high standards and style format.
-(This information is based on 340 manuscripts received over 10 years.)
+The journal editors decide if any manuscript received is to be sent out for review, after a decision is made regarding whether the manuscript meets the journal's remit, high standards, and style format.

 Island Studies Journal, Institute of Island Studies, University of Prince Edward Island, 550 University Avenue, Charlottetown PE, Canada C1A 4P3.
 E-mail: firstname.lastname@example.org